yohasebe/wp2txt/docs/INDEXES.md

   seconds, saved alias sets are re-checked before being stored, and files can only be written under the server's output directory — worth knowing if you plan to let an assistant work unattended.
+  Output confinement assumes a dedicated, trusted output directory: symlink paths are rejected, both output and sidecar are exclusively reserved unless overwrite is requested, and unique temporary files are renamed on success; concurrent replacement of parent directories is outside this guarantee.

 ## 5. Cross-language SQL